 Previously available only with third-party movements manufactured in most cases by ETA, Tudor watches always looked a bit sub-par to their parent brand, Rolex.
 There was always something ‘insubstantial’ about it.
 Now, the company has a good chance to become a real name in the world, which is seriously overcrowded with watchmaking houses desperately trying to make a dent of their own, if not in the Universe, then at least in your wallet.

 While previous iterations of their timekeepers tried to play on a certain sense of nostalgia about the good old times, the North Flag clearly looks into the future.

 The trinket has a technical, no-nonsense appearance that seems to be inspired by the iconic Vacheron Constantin Overseas, in a subtle way.
 There is something in the shape of its finely brushed stainless steel body and the way its horns are shaped that reminds me of the living legend.
 Of course, with all the financial backing that Tudor gets from Rolex, they didn’t need to resort to ripping off one of the most easily recognizable sporty dress watches on the market.
 Again, the resemblance is subtle and looks more like a respectful nod to the classic model.

-Another point that I would like to note here is its compact size that significantly expands the North Flag’s base of potential buyers, although Tudor has never indulged in making time measuring devices for people with a huge inferiority complex.
+Another point that I would like to note here is its compact size which significantly expands the North Flag’s base of potential buyers, although Tudor has never indulged in making time-measuring devices for people with a huge inferiority complex.